quay/clair/Documentation/howto/testing.md

 The most common issue encountered when standing up the dev environment is port conflicts.
 Make sure that you do not have any other processes listening on any of the ports outlined above.

-The second issue you may face is your Docker resource settings maybe too constrained to support the local dev stack.
+The second issue you may face is your Docker resource settings being too constrained to support the local dev stack.
 This is typically seen on Docker4Mac since a VM is used with a specific set of resources configured.
 See [Docker For Mac Manual](https://docs.docker.com/docker-for-mac/) for instructions on how to change these resources.

 If `docker-compose` reports errors like `Unsupported config option for services.activemq: 'profiles'`, the `docker-compose` version is too old and you'll need to upgrade.
 Consult the relevant documentation for your environment for instructions.

-Lastly, you can view traefik's ui at `localhost:8080/dashboard/`.
+Lastly, you can view traefik's ui at [`localhost:8080/dashboard/`](http://localhost:8080/dashboard/).